Top 3 Reasons to Start a Home Garden

-Whether being able to add just a sprig of fresh mint to your tea or quickly nabbing a juicy tomato for your summer salad — or even saving a bit of time and money on the price of organic produce from your grocery store — there are so many wonderful benefits to discover with a home garden.
+Whether being able to add just a sprig of fresh mint to your tea or quickly nabbing a juicy tomato for your summer salad — or even saving a bit of time and money on the price of organic produce from your grocery store — there are so many wonderful benefits to discover with a home vegetable garden.

 To start, imagine a sunny weekend, listening to the birds chip (or, maybe a little music in your earbuds), escaping the everyday stresses of the world, and simply focusing on nurturing this thing you’ve grown with your own hands.